eddybrownent/BabaEddy_Gas_Hub/README.md

 For general inquiries or assistance with using the app, you can contact our customer support team directly through the app's built-in support feature.
 Email Support:

-Alternatively, you can reach us via email at ekaranja28@gmail.com.
+Alternatively, you can reach me via email at ekaranja28@gmail.com.
 The support team will respond to your inquiries promptly and provide assistance with any issues or concerns you may have.

 ![Home Screen](screenshots/homeSCreen.jpg)